Save a damaged table top or just update a boring look with this Wood Mosaic DIY Table Top Makeover.

 How about another DIY furniture remodel?
 See how I cut this old dresser in half to create a bathroom vanity and cute toy storage.

 Feeling inspired?
-Want to make your do your own coffee table makeover?
-Follow the links above to get the things you’ll need from Amazon.
+Now you know how to do this wood mosaic DIY Table Top Makeover.
 Have fun and let me know if you have questions.
 Or post pictures of your work and tag Abbotts At Home on FB, I’d love to see it!